© 2025 - Copyright Thurswell Law | All rights reserved.

 To satisfy this legal burden, the accident victim may need to call on accident reconstructionists and other experts.
 In some instances, a medical expert may be necessary to show that a particular injury resulted from the accident, as opposed to some other circumstance.
 Thurswell Law has the resources and experience to help you satisfy the legal burden of proof in your personal injury case.

-After truck accidents, injured accident victims may be eligible to pursue a variety of different damages, including both economic damages and noneconomic damages.
+After truck accidents, injured accident victims may be eligible to pursue a variety of damages, including both economic damages and non-economic damages.
 The purpose of economic damages is to compensate truck accident victims for their medical bills and lost wages.
 In order to be compensable, the accident must be the cause of the injury or injuries sustained.
-In addition to economic damages, the victim of a truck accident may be able to pursue noneconomic damages.
+In addition to economic damages, the victim of a truck accident may be able to pursue non-economic damages.
 These damages include compensation for pain and suffering, lost earning capacity, inconvenience, loss of use of a body part, loss of enjoyment of life, and loss of spousal or family companionship.

 It’s not only the operators of cars or motorcycles who need a lawyer after a truck accident.
 A truck driver who is injured in a truck accident while on the job needs representation, too.
 Whether or not the trucker was at fault for the accident, he or she will need help for injuries that result in missed work, lost wages, or permanent inability to work.

-If you have been injured in a truck accident and left with pain, medical bills, a damaged vehicle, and more, contact Thurswell Law for a free consultation with a truck accident lawyer.
+If you have been injured in a truck accident and left with pain, medical bills, a damaged vehicle, and more, contact Thurswell Law for a free consultation with a Michigan truck accident lawyer.
 We have extensive experience in dealing with the intricacies of multiple insurance policies among truckers and trucking companies.
 You deserve compensation for your suffering, so don’t delay in seeking help now.
 There are no fees unless you collect.

-Contact Us or Call us at (248) 354-2222 to schedule your free consultation.
+Contact us to schedule your free consultation.

 Have a question?
-Contact Us for Free Case Consultation GET STARTED NOW!
+Contact Us for Free Case Consultation